rojones94/resume_parser/README.md

 # Supported File Formats

-- PDF and DOCx and TXT files are supported on all Operating Systems
+- PDF DOCx, RTF and TXT files are supported on all Operating Systems

 # Usage